mksipe/mksipe/posts/passsettings.md

     - [Undefined PAM Applications](#configure-undefined-pam-applications)
 ### Login Defaults

-The `/etc/login.defs` file is designed to apply default values to a user when they are not previously def ined. ***These values are not applied unless a user is created.***
+The `/etc/login.defs` file is designed to apply default values to a user when they are not previously defined. ***These values are not used unless a user is created.***

 #### Set the Maximum Password Expire

-Setting the maximum time for a password to be used enhances security by forcing a user to change their password after logging in after x days.
+Setting the maximum time for a password to be used enhances security by forcing users to change their password after logging in after x days.

 `PASS_MAX_DAYS 60`

 #### Set the Minimum Password Expire

-Setting the minimum amount of time until a password can help in case of a compromise and a user's password can still be used, at this point, an administrator would have to change it.
+Setting the minimum amount of time until a password can help in case of a compromise and a user's password can still be used; at this point, an administrator would have to change it.

 `PASS_MIN_DAYS 7`